aaouy/leaftask/README.md

 # Leaftask
-A simple fullstack todolist application.
-Frontend was made with HTML, CSS and JS.
-Backend was made with the Django Rest Framework and PostgreSQL.
+A simple full-stack todolist application.
+The Frontend was made using HTML, CSS and JS while the backend was made with the Django Rest Framework and PostgreSQL.
 The application is deployed on AWS and can be visited via the URL: https://leaftask.click/

 This repository can be cloned and run via the Docker command `docker compose up --build`.
 Please ensure Docker is installed on your computer beforehand.